Instead of the preface

 The Celts made an outstanding contribution to the history of metallurgy in Europe: archeologists discovered whole forge industrial complexes.

 They owned the technology of welding, hardening, made a great contribution to the production of iron tools, and, of course, weapons.
-The significant fact of the development of Celtic society is the process of urbanization, by the way, it is with him that archeology has been associated with a most important moment: BC er military equipment is not recorded in Celtic graves.
+A significant fact of the development of Celtic society is the process of urbanization, by the way, archaeologists associate with it a new and most important moment: from the middle of the second century.
+BC e. no military equipment is recorded in Celtic burials.

 We know the large Celtic cities of Alesia (97 ha), Bibrakt (135 ha) and Hergovia (Clermont) (75 ha) and others.

-Society moves to a new stage, in terms of the accumulation of wealth, when the weapon loses its symbolic significance.
-It was during this period that one of the waves of Celtic migration reached the upper reaches of the Vistula in Central Europe in Central Europe.
-BC e., from this moment began the time of interaction between the early Slavs and the Celts.
-From this period the Przeworsk archeological culture began to take shape.
+Society moves to a new stage, in conditions of accumulation of wealth, when weapons lose their symbolic significance.
+It was during this period that one of the waves of Celtic migration reached the upper reaches of the Vistula in Central Europe in the 2nd century.
+BC e., from this moment began the interaction of the early Slavs and the Celts.
+From this period, the Przeworsk archaeological culture began to take shape.

 Przeworsk archeological culture is associated with the early Slavs, although on its territory there are signs of habitat of both the Celts and the Germans.
 Monuments of archeology give great material about the development of material culture, artifacts indicate the origin of military affairs among the Slavs at the turn of the millennia.